lloydchang/politok/PLAN.md

 # Open Questions

-1. **Content Moderation**: How do we handle if anti-politok people use the tool?
+1. **Content Moderation**: How do we handle if anti-polytawk people use the tool?
    - Answer: Let them.
 More engagement = more visibility for the hashtag

 2. **Scale**: What if we get 10,000 users in week 1?
    - Answer: Everything is client-side, should scale fine.
 Monitor API rate limits.

-3. **Brand Evolution**: Does "politok" limit us to housing policy?
+3. **Brand Evolution**: Does "polytawk" limit us to housing policy?
    - Answer: For now, yes.
 Focus.
 Can expand later.

 4. **Partnerships**: Should we partner with specific orgs from the start?